pyrox0/brew-easy-install/README.md

 ## APCSP Students - 4th Quarter
-Type the following in the terminal: `brew install python`.
+Type the following in the terminal: `brew install python@3.10`.
 Then type `python3 -m pip install 'gasp[games]'`.
 Then, start `python` and type in the following:

 ```python
 from gasp import *